mathewgomas-alfred/mathewgomas.io/reference_manual/tools/shape_edit.rst

     Smooth Point
         Make the selected node smooth.
 The two side handles will always point in opposite directions, but their length can be different.
     Symmetric Point
-        Make the selected node smooth.
+        Make the selected node symmetric.
 The two side handles will always point in opposite directions, and their length will stay the same.
     Insert Point
         Insert a new node into the middle of the selected segment.
     Remove Point